 Recruiting is a highly regulated discipline.
 Inexperienced vendors run the risk of putting their customers in jeopardy.

-Vendors who have experience in the recruiting space typically have a lengthy history of success, use widely accepted and validated standards when building AI (like the EEOC’s adverse impact), and understand and have demonstrated the legal implications of their technology on hiring.
+Vendors who have experience in the recruiting space typically have a lengthy history of success, use widely accepted and validated standards when building AI (like the EEOC’s adverse impact guidelines), and understand and have demonstrated the legal implications of their technology on hiring.

 You can evaluate a vendors’ ability to predict what they say they can predict by the data they use to make the prediction.
-Demographic data offers the least predictive accuracy, resume data offers low to medium predictive accuracy, and job-specific data offers the highest level of predictive accuracy.
+Things like demographics, GPA, and the school someone attended offer very little predictive power, while, unsurprisingly, job-related data offers the highest level of predictive power.